 Statistics estimate that 15% of adult New Zealanders smoke, or a total amount of around 550,000 people.
 Smokers in New Zealand have it tough in so many ways, and it's about to get even tougher.
 Not only are smokers mired in an unhealthy and destructive habit, every year this habit takes more and more out of them financially.
 Since 2010, due to new tax laws passed by parliament, the price of cigarettes and tobacco has risen dramatically.

-A pack of 20 cigarettes has risen to between $24-$30 in 2018 depending on the brand of choice.
-With 10% tax increases set in law at least until 2020, smokers can expect that they will soon be paying upwards of $30 per pack or $1.50 for each cigarette.
-A ‘pack a day’ smoker will be out $200 per week, a cost likely higher than all their groceries for the week combined.
+A pack of 20 cigarettes has risen to between $26-$32 in 2019 depending on the brand of choice.
+With 10% annual tax increases set in law, smokers can expect that they will soon be paying upwards of $35-$40 per pack or almost $2 for each cigarette.
+A ‘pack a day’ smoker will be out $200+ per week, a cost that is very likely higher than all their groceries for the week combined.

 Unfortunately, that's not all a cigarette habit can cost.
 If you're a smoker and you have personal risk insurance in the form of life, trauma, total permanent disablement, income protection or health/medical insurance, you're paying a lot more in premiums than non-smokers are.
 This is because as a smoker, you are more likely to develop serious health conditions and thus, you pose a much higher risk to the insurer.
 How much more will a smoker pay?
 In some cases it can be up to double the amount for a non smoker of the same age.